 Can I Migrate All WordPress User Data, Even Custom Fields Added by Other Plugins?

 Yes.
-WP All Export and WP All Import both recognize the custom data fields added by most plugins and extensions.
+Our software automatically recognizes the custom data fields added by most plugins and extensions.
 If the plugin stores its data in a non-standard way, this can be a bit more difficult, but our support staff will be glad to help.

 How to Migrate WooCommerce Customers?

 The process is essentially the same as migrating WordPress users.
 You just choose an export post type of WooCommerce Customers instead of Users.
 This makes sense when you consider that WooCommerce customers are, in fact, WordPress users.

 The main focus of this guide is on migrating WordPress users from one site to a different one.
 However, if you want to perform specific changes to the WordPress users contained on the same site, you can use the bulk edit process, which allows you to modify the information from all user records in bulk.

 - Export the users that you want to modify.